Yomano/yomano/README.md

 Yomano will rename then to `something.js` and `.something-config.ini` if you answer `something` for your application's name.

+Also, yomano will create empty folders for you, but git will not track then.
+So, you can create a `.yomanoignore` file inside it and you will have your desired tracked empty folder.

 ### preprocessor

-Yomano uses [preprocess](https://github.com/jsoverson/preprocess#directive-syntax) as it template engine.
+Yomano uses [preprocess](https://github.com/jsoverson/preprocess#directive-syntax) as its template engine.
 You can use any of its directives as long you **ALWAYS** use the `js` syntax, no matter the file you are producing.
 All used directive will be removed after its evaluation so your final code will be fine.

 Example in a js file: